A genuine test for hyperuniformity: Asymptotic behavior of the scattering intensity

 \end{enumerate}

-The processes figuring in (i)-(iii) are non-hyperuniform, while those given in (iv) and (v) exhibit hyperuniformity.
-In the last two models, we stationarize the lattice, i.e., we shift the lattice by a random vector that is uniformly distributed in the cube $[0,1)^d$.
-Remarkably, for each of these cases the asymptotic exponential distribution of the scattering intensity is attained with astonishingly high accuracy already at relatively small system sizes (see below).
+The processes described in (i)-(iii) are non-hyperuniform, whereas those in (iv) and (v) exhibit hyperuniformity.
+In the latter two models, the lattice is stationarized, i.e., it is shifted by a random vector uniformly distributed in the cube $[0,1)^d$.
+Remarkably, in both cases, the asymptotic exponential distribution of the scattering intensity is achieved with striking accuracy even at relatively small system sizes (see below).

-\begin{remark}\rm The processes figuring in (i), (ii) and (iv) satisfy our general assumption \eqref{efinite} and, as discussed in Remark \ref{expoissoncluster}, even the stronger assumption \eqref{Bmixing} holds in each of these cases.
-The same applies to the RSA process given in (iii), even though the literature might not hitherto have a formal proof.
-A perturbed lattice satisfies \eqref{e102} but, as a rule, not \eqref{efinite}.
-In order that a perturbed lattice satisfies \eqref{efinite}, some specific choice of the perturbation is required, a property that is shared by the URL; for more details, see~\cite{klatt_cloaking_2020}.
-For the matching process \eqref{efinite} does not hold, at least not in the stationary version used here.
-And probably \eqref{e103} is not true either.
+\begin{remark}\rm The processes listed in (i), (ii) and (iv) satisfy our general assumption \eqref{efinite3}; in fact, the stronger assumption \eqref{efinite2} holds in each case.
+(For the Poisson cluster process, this requires a suitable moment assumption.)
+The same applies to the RSA process in (iii), although a formal proof does not yet appear to exist in the literature.
+A perturbed lattice, by contrast, does not generally satisfy condition \eqref{efinite}.
+To ensure that a perturbed lattice fulfills \eqref{efinite}, the perturbation must be chosen in a specific way, a property shared by the URL model; see~\cite{klatt_cloaking_2020} for details.
+If the perturbation is isotropic and has a finite second moment, then \eqref{skparabola} holds for $\alpha=2$ in a neighborhood of the origin.
+For the matching process, \eqref{efinite} does not hold, at least not in the stationary version used here.
 Nevertheless, the structure factor is well-defined for each wave vector outside the reciprocal lattice of $\Z^d$.
-From \cite[Proposition 8.1]{KLY20} it follows that the (stationarized) matching process has a pair correlation function $g_2$.
-However, we expect $|g_2-1|$ to have an infinite integral, so that \eqref{efinite} fails.
-Still we suppose the structure factor to be well-defined outside the reciprocal lattice of $\Z^d$. \end{remark}
+According to \cite[Proposition 8.1]{KLY20}, the stationarized matching process possesses a pair correlation function $g_2$.
+However, we expect that $|g_2-1|$ is not integrable, implying that condition \eqref{efinite} fails.
+Still, we presume that the structure factor is well-defined for wave vectors outside the reciprocal lattice of $\Z^d$. \end{remark}